-Comp onent Description (1) Ą Power connector Connects an AC adapter.
-(2) AC adapter and battery light White: The AC adapter is connected and the battery is fully charged.
+Comp onent 0 00 Description (1) Power connector Connects an AC adapter.
+(2) AC adapter and battery light • White: The AC adapter is connected and the battery is fully charged.
+Blinking white: The AC adapter is disconnected and the battery has reached a low battery level.
 Amber: The AC adapter is connected and the battery is charging. • Off: The battery is not charging.
-(3) Security cable slot Attaches an optional security cable to the computer.
+(3) Δ Security cable slot Attaches an optional security cable to the computer.
 NOTE: The security cable is designed to act as a deterrent, but it may not prevent the computer from being mishandled or stolen.
-(4) RJ-45 (network) jack/status lights Connects a network cable. • • White: The network is connected. • Amber: Activity is occurring on the network.
-(5) Vents (2) Enable airflow to cool internal components.
+(4) RJ-45 (network) jack/status lights Connects a network cable. ••••• • White: The network is connected. • Amber: Activity is occurring on the network.
+(5) Vent Enables air flow to cool internal components.
 NOTE: The computer fan starts up automatically to cool internal components and prevent overheating.
 It is normal for the internal fan to cycle on and off during routine operation.
 (6) нати HDMI port Connects an optional video or audio device, such as a high- definition television, any compatible digital or audio component, or a high-speed High-Definition Multimedia Interface (HDMI) device.
-(7) ∳ \$5€÷ USB 3.0 charging (powered) port Connects an optional USB device, such as a keyboard, mouse, external drive, printer, scanner or USB hub.
-Standard USB ports will not charge all USB devices or will charge using a low current.
-Some USB devices require power and require you to use a powered port.
-NOTE: USB charging ports can also charge select models of cell phones and MP3 players, even when the computer is off.
+(7) ss- USB 3.0 ports Connect an optional USB device, such as a keyboard, mouse, external drive, printer, scanner or USB hub.
+(8) Memory card reader Reads optional memory cards that enable you to store, manage, share, or access information.

-Component Description (8) \$\$ ' \$ USB 3.0 port Connects an optional USB device, such as a keyboard, mouse, external drive, printer, scanner or USB hub.
-(9) Memory card reader Reads optional memory cards that enable you to store, manage, share, or access information.
-To insert a card: Hold the card label-side up, with connectors facing the computer.
+Component Description To insert a card: Hold the card label-side up, with connectors facing the computer.
 Insert the card into the memory card reader, and then press in on the card until it is firmly seated.
 To remove a card: Press in on the card, and then remove it from the memory card reader.